camelliaguan3/Tank-Game-2.0/README.md

 > &check; Create some functions to dismiss welcome interface and load in game

-> &cross; Create mid-game interface
+> &check; Create mid-game interface

 > &cross; Make progress on tank projectile movement